aderbique/CSE571/assignments/assn1/ASSIGNMENT1.md

 ### Prompt
 Suppose that the performance measure is concerned with just the first T time steps of the environment and ignores everything thereafter.
 Show that a rational agent’s action may depend not just on the state of the environment but also on the time step it has reached.
 Assume that the agent has access to time.

 ### Response
+If the performance measure is concerned with only the first `T` time steps of the environment and ignores everything after, then it can be shown a rational agent may act differently based upon what information is available to it in the environment.
+Simply put, the rational agent makes decisions based on what it knows, and performance is measured up until time `T`.
+After this, the agent may act differently, regardless of the state of the environment.
+In the case of the vacuum cleaner, once Time `T` is reached, there is a possibility the vacuum did not clean all the dirt and did not meet the performance goal.
+That is why a rational agent's action must include Time `T` in the performance measure.

 ### Prompt